Volunteer and Intern Abroad in Physiotherapy

 As a physiotherapy intern, you are sure to be in great demand.
 Hospitals are often very poorly resourced with underpaid staff, and the combined lack of experience and funds to pay for treatment means the patients you encounter will often have advanced conditions that are rarely seen in the developed world.

 Our rewarding physiotherapy internships enable you to help disabled children and adults to lead as normal lives as possible.
-Rehabilitation is vital, so whether you have experience or not, working alongside physical therapists in polio or leprosy clinics in India, a centre for disabled children in Nepal, physiotherapy departments of large hospitals in Ghana or a burns unit in Bolivia, you will learn a great deal about the practice of physiotherapy in a completely different cultural setting.
+Rehabilitation is vital, so whether you have experience or not, working alongside physical therapists at a centre for disabled children in Nepal, physiotherapy departments of large hospitals in Ghana or a burns unit in Bolivia, you will learn a great deal about the practice of physiotherapy in a completely different cultural setting.

 "The doctors and physiotherapists were excellent at teaching and testing our knowledge, and we were allowed to assist in examinations.
 I also really enjoyed going to the operating room."